keithresar/ansibleallthethings-control-lessons/lessons/getting_started_ansiblecfg.md

 The `ansible-config` CLI tool gives you more visibility into the the actual running configuration that's in scope given the current project, directory, and environment variables

-* Execute `ansible-config view` - this shows the actual `ansible.cfg` that's being executed
+* Execute `ansible-config view` - this shows the actual `ansible.cfg` that's being executed.
+  Execute the same command from your home directory and from inside the `workshop/` directory, notice how the output differs.
 * Execute `ansible-config dump` - this shows all 170 different tunables and their current values